mike-french/myrex/README.md

 A process network is a directed graph that has processes for nodes and message pathways as edges.
 A process subgraph has a single input edge and one or more output edges.
-The subgraph may be a single process that has both an input and outputs.
+The subgraph may be a single process that has both an input and one or more outputs.

 The NFA is built using a variation of Thomson's Algorithm based on process _combinators._
 A combinator is a function that takes one or more process subgraphs and combines them into a single larger graph.
 Process combinators correspond to AST branch nodes.
-Combinators used to recursively build larger networks from smaller operator subgraphs, grounded in atomic character matchers
+Combinators recursively build larger networks from smaller operator subgraphs, grounded in atomic character matchers
 \[[Cox](https://swtch.com/~rsc/regexp/regexp1.html)\].

-There are four processes that are used by combinators to implement parts of the AST as process subgraphs:
+There are four processes used by combinators to implement parts of the AST as process subgraphs:
-* Branch nodes use `Split` to clone (fan out) traversals across 2 or more downstream subgraphs.
+* Branch nodes (quantifiers and alternate choice) use `Split` to clone (fan out) traversals across 2 or more downstream subgraphs.
 * Groups use `BeginGroup` and `EndGroup` to record captures.
-* Leaf nodes use `Match` with an acceptor function to do the actual matching of individual characters, character ranges and character classes.
+* Leaf nodes use `Match` with an _acceptor_ function to do the actual matching of individual characters, character ranges and character classes.

 ### Sequence and Group

-Combinator for a sequence of process networks `_P1..Pn_` :
+Combinator for a sequence of process networks `P1 P2 ..
+Pn` :

 ```
        +----+             +----+
 in --->| P1 |---> ... --->| Pn | ---> outputs
        +----+             +----+
 ```
-Combinator for a group capture around a sequence `(...)`.
+Combinator for a group capture around a sequence `(P1 P2 ..
+Pn)`.

 ```
        +-----+    +--+             +--+    +-----+